The connection between oral and silent reading fluency

 What is oral reading fluency?

-Before students can approach silent reading fluency, they begin their reading journey with oral reading.
+Before students can master silent reading fluency, they start their reading journey with oral reading, setting the stage for proper comprehension.

-Oral reading is generally the focus of Early Years to Key Stage 1.
-This is where students build foundational skills such as phonemic awareness and phonics skills.
+Oral reading is typically the main focus during the Early Years and Key Stage 1 of education.
+This is the stage where students lay the groundwork for their reading journey by developing essential skills like phonemic awareness and phonics proficiency.
 During this exciting time, they learn to decode words, combine sentences, and make it through their first books.
-This is often referred to as the learn-to-read phase.
+This is commonly known as the “learning-to-read” phase.

-During this phase, it is easy for teachers to track their students’ speed, accuracy, and expression as they read aloud.
-It is immediately apparent when a student doesn’t read a word or sentence correctly, and a teacher can intervene appropriately and quickly.
+During this phase, teachers have the opportunity to closely monitor their students’ reading performance, including speed, accuracy, and expression, as they read aloud.
+It becomes immediately apparent when a student struggles with reading a word or sentence accurately, allowing the teacher to promptly and effectively intervene to provide necessary support.

 What is silent reading fluency?

 Silent reading fluency is the ability to read silently with concentration, at appropriate reading rates comfortably, and with clear understanding.
-This skill bridges the gap between word recognition and reading comprehension.
+This skill serves as a crucial link between the ability to recognise words and the comprehension of what is being read.

 Silent reading combines three skills that actively work together as a student reads.
 These are:

-- Cognitive – Once students have moved their eyes across the text, they identify the vocabulary of each word and string the sentence together to comprehend the meaning.
+- Cognitive – As students progress through the text, they identify the vocabulary of each word and string the sentence together to comprehend the meaning.

-- Emotional – When students finish reading, their feelings contribute to the outcomes.
-If students feel confident about reading and are interested in the content, they are more likely to continue reading.
+- Emotional – When students complete reading, their feelings influence outcomes.
+If students feel confident and interested, they are more likely to continue reading.

-Students cannot achieve silent reading fluency without the ability to recognise and understand words immediately and decode unfamiliar words.
-Strong fluency is created by automaticity, language comprehension, and a solid vocabulary.
-It allows for improved text comprehension and empowers readers to build their vocabularies, enabling greater comprehension of more complex texts.
+Students cannot attain silent reading fluency without the capacity to swiftly recognise and comprehend words, including decoding unfamiliar ones.
+Solid fluency is formed through automatic word recognition, understanding language, and having a strong vocabulary.
+It facilitates enhanced text comprehension and empowers readers to expand their vocabularies, thus enabling a deeper understanding of increasingly complex texts.

-Students must continually master all these skills while engaged with reading to become proficient silent readers.
+Students must consistently hone these skills as they engage with reading in order to become skilled in silent reading.

 Why is silent reading fluency important?